hashgraph/hedera-services/platform-sdk/base-apps/swirlds-base-sample/README.md

 To run the application is through docker-compose & intelliJ:
 1. Build the application using `gradlew assemble`.
-2. Build the application using `gradlew run` or hit play in `com.swirlds.base.sample.Application` main method.
+2. Build the application using `gradlew run` or hit play in [BaseSampleMain.java](src%2Fmain%2Fjava%2Fcom%2Fswirlds%2Fbase%2Fsample%2FBaseSampleMain.java) main method.
 3. inside `./docker` folder run `docker-compose up`
 4. Access the Swagger UI for interacting with the REST API.
 The Swagger UI runs on `http://localhost:8080/`.
 5. Monitor metrics using the Prometheus server running on `http://localhost:9090/`.